Dewar help control and maintain the liquid nitrogen density.

 3. Expansion Ratios:

 • Liquid nitrogen expands dramatically when converted to gas.
-The expansion ratio from liquid nitrogen to nitrogen gas at room temperature is about 1:680, meaning one litre of liquid nitrogen produces 680 litres of nitrogen gas.
+At room temperature, the expansion ratio from liquid nitrogen to nitrogen gas is about 1:680, meaning one litre of liquid nitrogen produces 680 litres of nitrogen gas.

 Properties of Liquid Nitrogen